-WWE News: Former Champion Criticizes NXT Stars
+WWE News: Former Champion Criticizes ‘NXT’ Stars

-Finn Balor turned heel on a recent episode of NXT by attacking Johnny Gargano, but he appears to have some issues with the black and gold brand’s entire roster.
-The longest-reigning NXT champion in history recently shared his feelings about his colleagues, revealing how he thinks they have it easy.
+Finn Balor turned heel on a recent episode of NXT by attacking Johnny Gargano, but he appears to have some issues with the black-and-gold brand’s entire roster.
+The longest-reigning NXT Champion in history recently shared his feelings about his colleagues, revealing how he thinks they have it easy.

-As quoted by 411Mania, Balor recently appeared on the State of Combat and compared the wrestling environment of today to when he was trying to make a name for himself.
+As quoted by 411Mania, Balor recently appeared on the State of Combat podcast and compared the wrestling environment of today to when he was trying to make a name for himself.
 According to Balor, he had to make sacrifices for years before he started reaping the rewards, and he believes that developmental stars don’t have to pay their dues in the same way.

 “It’s a joke how easy they have it.
 They get paid to train?
 You kidding me?
 I slept in a sleeping bag for four months.
 Got my a** beat in gyms in England for six years.
 I went to Japan and got my a** beat in the dojo for three years before I even got in any way a relevant match on TV in Japan.
 I didn’t make any money for the first seven years of my career.
 Do you think I was getting paid to train?
 Getting physiotherapists, chiropractors, masseuses?
 These guys are pampered, man.”